How to build an outcome-driven product roadmap — a step-by-step guide

 - Expand customer base to three new region

-2. Prioritize what to put on your roadmap based on desired outcomes
+Step 2: Prioritize what to put on your product roadmap based on desired outcomes

 Once you align the product team behind a common product vision, strategy, and objectives, it’s time to prioritize the products and/or features that will go on your roadmap.
 The following inputs are a great place to begin: